pack-it-forms/pack-it-forms/README.md

 restrictions to allow the form to work smoothly with the Javscript code that implements pack-it-forms functionality.
-The simplest way to get started creating a new form is to copy an existing form and replace the content `form` element with the id `the-form`.
+The simplest way to get started creating a new form is to copy an existing form and replace the content of the `form` element with the id `the-form`.
 With the exception of the title element in the document head, the rest of the HTML in the form outside this element is boilerplate required for the pack-it-forms Javascript and CSS to be able to display and process the forms correctly with the features described above.

 In general, it shouldn't be necessary to create new forms completely from scratch, but should you wish to try to do so, the _Explanation of